Assumption-lean weak limits and tests for two-stage adaptive experiments: Theoretical results

 Theorem~\ref{thm:weak_convergence_W_N} characterizes the limiting behavior of WIPW test statistics, forming the basis for constructing asymptotically valid tests.
 In this section, we focus on testing whether or not the difference in means $\E[Y_{uN}(0)]-\E[Y_{uN}(1)]=0$ for demonstration.
 Similar results can be established for other hypotheses, for example, single outcome hypothesis $\E[Y_{uN}(s)]=0$ for some $s\in\{0,1\}$.
-Based on Theorem~\ref{thm:weak_convergence_W_N}, we can define the following asymptotically valid tests: for any $\mathcal{W} \in \{\mathcal{A}, \mathcal{C}\}$,

-The critical values \(\mathbb{Q}_{1-\alpha}(\mathbb{W}_{\mathcal{V}}^{\mathcal{W}}(0))\) are the \((1-\alpha)\)-th quantiles of the limiting distribution \(\mathbb{W}_{\mathcal{V}}^{\mathcal{W}}(0)\) defined in Theorem~\ref{thm:weak_convergence_W_N}.
+Based on Theorem~\ref{thm:weak_convergence_W_N}, we can define the following asymptotically valid tests: for any $\mathcal{W} \in \{\mathcal{A}, \mathcal{C}\}$, {\tightdisplay } The critical values \(\mathbb{Q}_{1-\alpha}(\mathbb{W}_{\mathcal{V}}^{\mathcal{W}}(0))\) are the \((1-\alpha)\)-th quantiles of the limiting distribution \(\mathbb{W}_{\mathcal{V}}^{\mathcal{W}}(0)\) defined in Theorem~\ref{thm:weak_convergence_W_N}.
 However, tests in~\eqref{eq:four_tests} cannot be implemented in practice for two reasons.
-First, the asymptotic distributions \(\mathbb{W}_{\mathcal{V}}^{\mathcal{W}}(0)\) are generally non-normal (see also the left-most subplot in Figure \ref{fig:transition}).
+First, the asymptotic distributions \(\mathbb{W}_{\mathcal{V}}^{\mathcal{W}}(0)\) are generally non-normal (see also the left-most panel in Figure \ref{fig:transition}).
 Second, the limiting distribution involves unknown nuisance parameters, which have to be estimated using observed data.
-In this section, we propose a bootstrap procedure to address these challenges and construct valid tests, which can be implemented in practice.
+In this section, we propose a simulation-based procedure to address these challenges and construct valid tests, which can be implemented in practice.